 rm -rf /var/www/html/joomla/installation/

 That is it.
 The Joomla installation is now complete.
 You can now log in to the Joomla administrator back-end and start developing your web site.

-Of course you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to install Joomla for you.
+Of course you don’t have to install Joomla 3 on Ubuntu 14.04, if you use one of our Joomla hosting plans, in which case you can simply ask our expert Linux admins to install Joomla 3 on Ubuntu 14.04 for you.
 They are available 24×7 and will take care of your request immediately.